faizfrhn/loan-manager/README.md

 # Loan Manager App

 A simple loan manager app as part of an assessment.
+The app allows for a customer to apply for a loan and if the loan application is approved, to be able submit the weekly repayment.
+Also, included basic function for admin to approve any loan that is applied by the customer.

 ## Installation